dennysetiawan1/ai-growth-marketing-lab/playbook.md

 This playbook outlines a practical system for building AI-assisted SEO content production and distribution.
 It combines insights from multiple practitioners and focuses on creating a repeatable system rather than isolated tactics.

+This playbook is based on analysis of 10 practitioners across SEO, AI content, and growth marketing.

 ---

 ## 2. Core Workflow